usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/In-Class-Materials/DITAP Facilitator Guide Module 3.md

     #### Activity Instructions:

-* **Purpose**: to apply what they have learned with respect to key personnel standards
+* **Purpose**: To apply what they have learned with respect to key personnel standards
 * **Expected Outcomes:** Learners will be able to refine their approach to KP in real-world situations establishing outcome-based criteria
 * **Materials Needed (specific to activity):** None
 * **Instructions:**